MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 As Sébastien Stormacq wrote in [Let Your IPv6-only Workloads Connect to IPv4 Services](https://aws.amazon.com/blogs/aws/let-your-ipv6-only-workloads-connect-to-ipv4-services/), you need only add a route table entry and set `--enable-dns64` on subnets to accomplish this -- but you unfortunately still need an IGW.

-DNS queries made to the Amazon-provided DNS Resolver in subnets will then return synthetic IPv6 addresses for IPv4-only destinations with the well-known `64:ff9b::/96` prefix.
-And due to the route table entry, traffic with that prefix will be sent to the NAT Gateway.
+`--enable-dns64` makes it so DNS queries made to the Amazon-provided DNS Resolver will return synthetic IPv6 addresses for IPv4-only destinations with the well-known `64:ff9b::/96` prefix.
+The route table entry makes traffic with that prefix go to the NAT Gateway.

 The problem is the NAT Gateway then needs an IGW to communicate with the destination, so one of the [other options](https://d1.awsstatic.com/architecture-diagrams/ArchitectureDiagrams/IPv6-reference-architectures-for-AWS-and-hybrid-networks-ra.pdf) becomes necessary.